elhamouchiYoussra/Deploying-Website-Ansible/README.md

-# Deploying a Websites using Ansible technology
+# Deploying Websites using Ansible Technology